cures-hub/cures-condec-jira/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/cures-hub/cures-condec-jira.svg)](https://github.com/cures-hub/cures-condec-jira/graphs/contributors)

 The ConDec Jira plug-in enables the user to capture and explore decision knowledge in [Jira](https://de.atlassian.com/software/jira).
 Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
-The documented decision knowledge can be linked to Jira issues such as features, tasks to implement a feature, or bug reports.
+The documented decision knowledge can be linked to Jira tickets such as features, tasks to implement a feature, or bug reports.
-The plug-in supports four documentation locations for decision knowledge: entire Jira issues with distinct types, comments and the description of existing Jira issues, commit messages, and code comments.
+The plug-in supports four documentation locations for decision knowledge: entire Jira tickets with distinct types, comments and the description of Jira tickets, commit messages, and code comments.

 ## Installation

 ### Prerequisites
+The plug-in works for Jira server and data center instances.
 The following prerequisites are necessary to compile the plug-in from source code:
 - Java 11 JDK
 - [Atlassian SDK](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)